Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 |Here you see the early style fuel pump||Here is the later style fuel pump|

-Idle Stop Adjustment : The 64 -66 has an plastic adjuster (Idle stop setting) just rearward of the flywheel (spark plug side) that adjusts the armature plate stop.
+Idle Stop Adjustment : The 64 - late 66 has an plastic adjuster (Idle stop setting) just rearward of the flywheel (spark plug side) that adjusts the armature plate stop.
 It has a thumb screw on it for easy adjustment, but you need to pull the cowling off to access it.

 In 1967, the idle speed adjustment knob moved to the base of the tiller handle, next to the fuel coupler.
 As seen in the photo below, on the side of the base of the tiller handle, there is an idle adjustment knob.
 Turn that knob to set the idle speed.
 There is enough friction on the knob shaft to lock the idle speed with the small dial.
 When this is adjusted this will allow you to return to a preset trolling speed and prevent it from cutting out at low idle.